Last updated: 26 December 2025

 Hashimoto’s is an autoimmune condition in which the immune system targets the thyroid gland by mistake.
 This damage over time makes it harder for the thyroid to make hormones, which can lead to hypothyroidism.

-- Food sensitivities, chronic inflammation
+- Chronic inflammation

-- Genetics, nutrient deficiencies (selenium, zinc, vitamin D)
+- Nutrient deficiencies (selenium, zinc, vitamin D)

 Best Thyroid-Friendly Foods